India summer trek gear

 We are comparing summer with autumn/spring.
 While the weather is variable, Ladakh is significantly warmer than the Nepal high country, and pleasantly so.
 Watching the sun set outside with a fleece or light insulated jacket is comfortable, even with a single layer for pants.
 Sunny days mean just a light top and shorts or if crossing a pass in sunny weather, a light jacket and trekking pants instead (with backup in your day pack).

-It is rare for the night temperatures reach freezing, even at our higher trekking camps, and so rather different from the frost-encrusted tents in alpine Nepal.
+It is rare for the night temperatures to drop below freezing, even at our higher trekking camps, and so rather different from the frost-encrusted tents in alpine Nepal.
 While a down jacket is the trekker's best friend, a light down jacket or good Primaloft jacket is fine for Ladakh whereas Nepal really demands a substantial down jacket.
 Insulated "base camp" pants are too warm for Ladakh and instead some thicker softshell pants or waterproof shell pants are more appropriate for cold pass crossings and cooler evenings.

 Who carries what